Bodhith/Health_Badge_Assignment/README.md

 # HEALTHBADGE_ASSIGNMENT

 Webpage is responsive.
+Since localhost, the CORS are set to 'Allow All'.
 User doesn't have to fill all the input fields, but atleast one is madatory.

 Important Instructions: